hapax/hapax.github.io/assets/chuzenji.md

 with exaggerated formality over the counter.
 Between her broken English and my broken Japanese, a room is booked; I tramp upstairs and deposit my backpack and pretzels.
-As I am leaving, a toddler appears all by himself on the counter, and smiling hugely, hands me a set of random keys.
+As I come back down the stairs, a toddler appears on the counter, and smiling hugely, hands me a set of random keys.
 The woman materialises out of the gloom to retrieve toddler and keys, muttering apologies, but not without suppressing a smile of her own.
 Disorder is also the condition for life.

 I head back down to the main street, with thoughts of life, disorder, being and ruin, orbiting about me.
-There is more to it than the island of order in a sea of chaos.
+There is more to life than the sliver of phase space, the island of order in a sea of chaos.
-Jeremy England, a brilliant young physicist at MIT, has suggested that life is not the island of order, but the waves lapping at the shore, gradually dissolving the landmass into the ocean.
+Jeremy England, a brilliant young physicist at MIT, has suggested the converse: life is not the island of order, but the waves lapping at the shore and gradually dissolving the landmass into the ocean.
 It is a surface phenomenon: a skin of chaos which has evolved, in accord with thermodynamics, not to preserve order but to dissipate